Leptobrachella suiyangensis

 Leptobrachella suiyangensis, also known as Suiyang leaf-litter toad, is a species of frog in the family Megophryidae.
-It is endemic to Guizhou province in southern China and so far only known from Huoqiuba Nature Reserve, its type locality in the eponymous Suiyang County.
+It is endemic to Guizhou province in southern China and so far [when?] known only from Huoqiuba Nature Reserve, its type locality in the eponymous Suiyang County.

 Description

 Adult males measure 29–30 mm and adult females 31–34 mm in snout–vent length.
 The head is slightly longer than it is wide.
 The snout is slightly protruding.
 The tympanum is distinct and rounded; the supratympanic fold is also distinct.
 The finger and toe tips are rounded and slightly swollen.
 The fingers have no webbing whereas the toes have rudimentary webbing.
 Skin is dorsally shagreened.
 Dorsal coloration is purple-brown, turning to brown-purplish between the eyes and the scapular region.
 There are various dark-brown to black-brown markings.
 The elbows and upper arms have distinct dark-orange coloration.
 The ventral surface of the throat is grey-white; chest and belly are yellowish creamy-white.
 The iris is bicolored: coppery orange on the upper half and silver grey on the lower half.